When you choose any sort of SCADA, you'll neet to decide;

 Set It and Forget It

 If you want to implment even MORE control, then you can develop SUPER 2-WAY !
 This is an advanced programming option that allows some portion of equipment to automatically do something based on the conditions right there at it's site!
 The operator won't have to be there, or on the computer to tell it to do that, and probably not even see it happen.
 An easy example; if water levels come up to "X" level, turn on this pump until the water drops down to the "Y" level.
 How will you know it happened ?
 You'll know from the data that is recorded.
-Data can be recorded on any interval from 1 second to 1
+Data can be recorded on any interval from 1 second up to whatever you want.
+Data is small enough that you can store as much as you want.

 Modern SCADA equpment has come so far.
 The earliest Data Loggers were actually 0-WAY, meaning they just recorded data within themselves.
 In order to see that data, the operator would have to go to the site and download it to some device for viewing.
 That option is still possible, we use it for some situations today, and it might be appropriate for some of your cases.